meilisearch/documentation/guides/advanced_guides/faceted_search.md

 - `[<facetName>, <facetName>, ...]` (Optional, array of strings, defaults to `null`)

-  Comma-separated list of facets for which to retrieve the matching count.
+  An array of strings that contains the facets for which to retrieve the matching count.
 The number of remaining candidates for each specified facet is returned.
 If a facet name doesn't exist, it will be ignored.

 - `["*"]`